 This misinformation may especially impact young or undereducated people who don’t have the life experience or ability to understand the dangers of drug use.
 Additionally, many people may see others use drugs and not face any health or other concerns, and so they think that it won’t hurt them either.

-Drug use delivers an instant gratification terms of physical, psychological and emotional sensations.
+Drug use delivers instant gratification in terms of physical, psychological, and emotional sensations.
 It’s also often a social act, which further enhances feelings of gratification.